amirhoseinbidar/ozun/README.md

     "id": 1,
     "slug": "about-a-eminem",
     "title": "about a eminem",
-    "content": "a rapper who say everyone is asshole and he is better then 2pac :/", "timestamp": "2019-06-26T21:29:36.111120+04:30",
+    "content": "a raper who say everyone is asshole and he is better than 2pac :/", "timestamp": "2019-06-26T21:29:36.111120+04:30",
     "user": 8,
-    "lesson": null <-- Under develop ignore it
+    "lesson" : "rapers/personality"
 }
 ```